PushMe

 Security breach alerts

-Use these to track confirmed breaches, active exploitation, ransomware, and supply-chain compromise with cleaner trigger wording.
+Use these to track confirmed breaches, vendor incidents, active exploitation, ransomware, and supply-chain compromise without collapsing every cyber story into one noisy watch.

 Confirmed breach